XanaduAI/strawberryfields/.github/CONTRIBUTING.md

 we invite you to join us and suggest improvements, research ideas, or even just to discuss how Strawberry Fields fits into your workflow.

+If your contribution becomes part of Strawberry Fields, or is highlighted in our Gallery, we will send you some exclusive Xanadu Swag™ - including t-shirts, stickers, and more.

 ## How can I get involved in the community?

 If you want to contribute but don't know where to start, start by checking out our